DNnate/CISSP-Study-Resources/CISSP-Domain-2-Objectives.md

     - 🍎**Real Memory**: Static RAM and dynamic RAM are types of real memory and thus are all the same concept in relation to being 🔥volatile—­meaning they lose any data they were holding when power is lost or cycled.
 They are often classified under primary memory.
 Real or primary memory, such as RAM, is directly accessible by the CPU and is used to hold instructions and data for currently executing processes.
          - ✴️Static RAM SRAM: Stores data using flip-flops.
 This means the data is ✏️retained as long as power is supplied. ✏️Faster because it doesn’t need to refresh.
 It can quickly read and write data.
 More expensive because it uses more transistors per bit of data and consumes more power. 🔥volatile
          - ✴️Dynamic RAM DRAM: Stores data using capacitors and transistors.
 The data needs to be refreshed periodically to maintain its integrity. ✏️Slower due to the need for periodic refreshing of the data stored in capacitors. cost-effective for ✏️larger memory capacities and ✏️consumes less power. 🔥volatile
     - 🍎**Secondary Memory** is a term used to describe magnetic, optical, or flash media (i.e., typical storage devices like HDD, SSD, CD, DVD, and thumb drives).
 These devices will ✏️retain their contents after being removed from the computer and may later be read by another user.
 They are therefore 🔥non-volatile.
-Secondary memory, such as disk-based memory, is not directly accessible by the CPU.
+Secondary memory, such as disk-based memory, is not directly accessible by the CPU. 📝The best way to ensure that data on DVDs is fully gone is to destroy them, and pulverizing DVDs is an appropriate means of destruction.
+DVD-ROMs are write-only media, meaning that secure erase and zero wipes won't work.

 - 2.6.2 Scoping and tailoring
   - 🔴**Baseline**: documented, lowest level of security config allowed by a standard or organisation